AppImageCommunity/pkg2appimage/recipes/travis/README.md

 See these [real-world examples](https://github.com/search?l=yaml&q=%22appimage.sh%22+%22script%3A%22&ref=searchresults&type=Code&utf8=%E2%9C%93) for more examples on how projects have successfully integrated AppImage generation into their Travis CI pipelines.

-TODO: Write a generic `appiamge.sh` that would make it trivially easy for any project to integrate; possibly using https://github.com/probonopd/linuxdeployqt.
+TODO: Write a generic `appimage.sh` that would make it trivially easy for any project to integrate; possibly using https://github.com/probonopd/linuxdeployqt.
 In the meantime, use one from the link above that matches your situation best.